minetonight/darts-window-cricket/roadmap.md

 v   ) dark theme update
-v   )) change the background color to something dark and update all the text colors to be visible on dark background
+v   )) change the background color to something dark and update all the text colors to be visible on dark background v   ) add font and nice checks for marks v   ) make the fonts larger v   ) the diff label must become 90% white 10% grayed

+    ) add vusual hit counter in sectors with dots, for current round only

     ) the game counts the marks per player and the rounds